ravikumar8789/flutter-diary-app/bc/AI/WEEKLY/refine_ai_weekly.md

-# Weekly AI Analysis Enhancement Plan
+# Weekly AI Analysis Enhancement Plan (Premium Edition)

 ## 📋 Executive Summary

-**Objective:** Enhance weekly AI analysis to provide deeper, more engaging insights by including daily insights, structured user data, and better habit correlations.
+**Objective:** Enhance weekly AI analysis to provide **maximum depth and context** for **PREMIUM USERS ONLY** by including **complete, untruncated data** from all sources - full diary texts, complete daily insights, all structured data, and comprehensive habit details.

+**IMPORTANT:** Weekly and monthly analysis are **PREMIUM-ONLY** features.
+Non-premium users do NOT have access to these features.

 **Current Issue:** Weekly analysis only uses aggregated statistics (mood avg, counts, topics), missing rich context from daily insights and structured data (affirmations, gratitude, priorities).

-**Solution:** Fetch and include daily insights summaries, structured data, and enhanced habit correlations in the AI prompt for better analysis.
+**Solution:** Fetch and include **ALL data in full** - complete diary texts, full daily insights with all details, complete structured data arrays, full self-care activities, complete meal details, tomorrow notes, and shower/bath information. **NO TRUNCATION** - premium users get the best analysis possible.

-**Impact:** Minimal - Only Edge Function changes, no app/database changes needed.
+**Impact:** Minimal - Only Edge Function changes, no app/database changes needed. **Premium access control must be implemented at app level.**

-**Cost:** ~$0.0005 per weekly analysis (0.05 cents) - Very affordable.
+**Cost:** ~$0.002 per weekly analysis (0.2 cents) - Premium feature, cost justified by value.

 ---